victorctin/victorctin/README.md

 # Welcome to Victor Constantin Pavel's GitHub Profile 👋

 ## 🌟 About Me
 I'm Victor, a seasoned **Data Scientist** based in London, United Kingdom.
 With a proven track record in driving digital transformation and managing innovative technology teams, I'm passionate about leveraging data to solve complex problems and enhance operational efficiency.
-My background includes an HND in Digital Technologies and extensive learning through Online Data Science Bootcamps and Computer Science degree (summer 2025) with A Machine Learning Approach dissertation!
+My background includes an HND in Digital Technologies and extensive learning through Online Data Science Bootcamps and Computer Science degree  with A Machine Learning Approach dissertation!

 ### 📈 What I Do